kaylajgranados/Pharmaceutical-Treatment-Testing/README.md

-# matplotlibchallenge
-Matplotlib Challenge

-In the MatPlotLib Challenge, we were asked to do the following.
+# Pharmaceutical Treatment Testing using Pandas and Matplotlib

 # Background